actuallyachraf/monkey-giggle/README.md

 1
 giggle>> add_mod(252,2343,13)
 8
+giggle>> exit
+Ohhh you are leaving already !⏎

 ````

-Return statements are not needed the language is expression first.
+Return statements are not needed the language is expression oriented.

 The tests contain further code examples you can run.